patrici0/ecs-code-on-aws/03-DeployFargate/README.md

 Click on **Next step**.

 For **Cluster VPC** select your containers-workshop VPC and under **Subnets** select both private subnets.

+  Pay special attention to the subnets.
+You'll probably see 4, two of them are public, which we are using for the load balancer, and the other two are **private** which we are using for the containers.

 Choose `DISABLED` for the **Auto-assign public IP** option.

 Under the `Load balancing` section, select `Application Load Balancer` as the **Load balancer type**.
 Then, under **Service IAM role** you will see a field called **Load balancer name**, so you need to select `containers-workshop-alb`, which is the application load balancer created previously, and probably your only choice at this point.